ibm-cloud-docs/vmwaresolutions/shared/shared_ordering.md

 # Ordering virtual data center instances
 {: #shared_ordering}

-{{site.data.keyword.vmwaresolutions_full}} Shared offers either a standardized or customizable deployment option of VMware virtual data center environments.
-Choose the On-Demand or Reserved option.
+{{site.data.keyword.vmwaresolutions_full}} Shared offers either a standardized or customizable deployment option of VMware® virtual data center environments.
+Choose the On-demand or Reserved option.

 ## Requirements for virtual data center instances
 {: #shared_ordering-reqs}

-If this is the first time you order an instance, ensure that you completed the tasks in the **Before you begin** section at the top of the ordering page.
+If you are ordering an instance for the first time, ensure that you completed the tasks in the **Before you begin** section on the ordering page.
 For more information, see [Setting up your environment for your first order](/docs/vmwaresolutions?topic=vmwaresolutions-completing_checklist).

 ## System settings
 {: #shared_ordering-sys-settings}